Zoran Filipović: Managerial career

 Filipović got his first head coaching job at S.C.
 Salgueiros in 1988 and stayed with the club for five seasons.
 He orchestrated the club's most notable moments in history by becoming Second League champion in 1989–90 and achieving UEFA Cup participation through best placement in club's history immediately in the next season.

 In 1993, he moved to S.C.
 Beira-Mar where he coached for a season.
 In 1994, he returned to S.L.
 Benfica for a two-year spell where he was the assistant coach and interim head coach winning one Portuguese Cup in 1996, and participating in the UEFA Champions League.
-During 1997 he coached Boavista.
+In 1997, he coached Boavista.

-From mid-1990s Zoran Filipović was on the FR Yugoslavia national team coaching staff as an assistant to head coach Slobodan Santrač.
+From mid-1990s, Filipović was on the FR Yugoslavia national team coaching staff as an assistant to head coach Slobodan Santrač.
 He was part of Yugoslav coaching staff at the World Cup 1998, leaving the post together with Santrač right after the tournament.

 After joining as their head coach for a short spell, he left to work as part of Sampdoria coaching staff.
 Vujadin Boškov called him on to become his assistant during the second part of the 1998 season.

-Zoran Filipović's next stop was Vitória S.C. in the Portuguese league.

-However, Zoran Filipović re-joined the FR Yugoslavia national team in 1999 continuing his collaboration with Vujadin Boškov when he took over.
+Filipović's next stop was Vitória S.C. in the Portuguese league.
+However, he re-joined the FR Yugoslavia national team in 1999 continuing his collaboration with Vujadin Boškov when he took over.
 Filipović was the assistant at the Euro 2000.
 Following Euro 2000, he briefly coached Panionios in Greece.

-In 2001 Zoran Filipović returned to coach Red Star Belgrade in Serbia until 2003 with which he won the 2001–02 FR Yugoslavia Cup title and is remembered for launching young players such as Nemanja Vidić, Boško Janković, Nikola Žigić, Aleksandar Luković amongst others.

-In 2003 Zoran Filipović went to the United Arab Emirates when coaching Al-Shaab with which he was defeated in the Cup finals.
+In 2001, Filipović returned to coach Red Star Belgrade in Serbia until 2003 with which he won the 2001–02 FR Yugoslavia Cup title and is remembered for launching young players such as Nemanja Vidić, Boško Janković, Nikola Žigić, Aleksandar Luković amongst others.
+In 2003, Filipović went to the United Arab Emirates when coaching Al-Shaab with which he was defeated in the Cup finals.